Skip to content

 What’s The Easiest Way To Start Investing In Real Estate With Little Money?

-Many new investors start with REITs or real estate mutual funds.
-These require minimal upfront capital and offer exposure to income-producing real estate without owning property.
+Many new investors start with REITs or real estate mutual funds, requiring as little as $50 for exposure to income-producing real estate.

 What’s The Difference Between A Retail And Institutional Investor?

-A retail investor is an individual using personal funds, while institutional investors include entities like hedge funds or pension funds.
-Institutions often invest at scale and access markets unavailable to individuals.
+A retail investor (under $100K in assets) uses personal funds, while institutional investors (e.g., hedge funds) invest at scale in markets unavailable to individuals.

 How Does My Risk Tolerance Affect My Real Estate Investment Choices?